• Skip to primary navigation

 • Pork shoulder flavors the broth and makes the pozole extra hearty.

-• Hominy is basically puffed-up, juicy, slightly salty corn kernels.
+• Canned hominy is basically puffed-up, juicy, slightly salty corn kernels.
 It’s sold in cans and can be found in the international food aisle of most grocery stores.

 • Onion and garlic add lots of savory flavor to the broth.